The Human Conundrum

 In order to know love, you must first feel it;

 in order to feel love, you must first show it;

-Where does not matter, you simply have to start.
+where does not matter, so long as you choose to start.

 A kingdom of clouds afloat on azure seas